What does Colorado law say about sexual assault reporting?

 2. Medical Report (Colo.
 Rev. Stat. § 12-36-135)

-At the time of the MFE, the survivor chooses not to report to law enforcement, but their name is shared with you and the sexual assault evidence collection kit can be tested if the survivor consents to testing (Colo.
+At the time of the MFE, the survivor chooses not to file a report with law enforcement, but their name is shared with you and the sexual assault evidence collection kit can either be tested if the survivor consents to testing (Colo.
 Rev. Stat.
-24-33.5-113 (1) (b) (III)) or stored for a minimum of two years if they do not consent to testing (Colo.
-Rev. Stat. § 18-3-407.5 (3) (c)).
+24-33.5-113 (1) (b) (III)) or stored for at least the statute of limitations (20 years for felony sex assault) if they do not consent to testing (Colo.
+Rev. Stat.18-3-407.5 (3) (c)).

 3. Anonymous Report (Colo.
 Rev. Stat. § 12-36-135)

-Survivors choose not to share their name with you and their sexual assault evidence collection kit is not tested but stored at your law enforcement agency for a minimum of two years (Colo.
-Rev. Stat. § 18-3-407.5 (3) (c)).
+If a survivor chooses not to share their name with you, their sexual assault evidence collection kit is not tested, but the kit is stored at your law enforcement agency for at least the statute of limitations (20 years for felony sex assault) (Colo.
+Rev. Stat.
+18-3-407.5 (3) (c)).